woodyp/woodyp.info/Woody_Pewitt_cv.md

 #### Lead Software Architect 2016 - 2017

-Architected and managed a team that developed an Amazon Web Service (AWS) based set of cloud- based microservices.
+Architected and managed a team that developed an Amazon Web Service (AWS) based set of cloud-based microservices.
 The solution interfaced with external partners and internal lab management systems.
 The solution allowed all clinical lab communications tests to be fully automated.

-Integrations with partners done with web services allowing partners to be rapidly integrated into to laboratory workflow process at any level.
+Integrations with partners done with web services to allow partners to be rapidly integrated into to laboratory workflow process at any level.

 With limited resources and a compressed timeline, I was able to reduce the scope of deliverables for a minimal viable product that ensured later releases could deliver full-scope capabilities.
 The interface and services have allowed for fully automated processes between orders from sales and marketing to the laboratory.
 While ensuring the solution was auditable for full HIPAA compliance.